» How Trump’s Election May Be Making Men More Aggressive

 - Forecasting the trends that will have an impact on the workplace of the future.

-- Off-the-record meetings and the candid exchange of information at three meetings annually.
+- Off-the-record meetings and the candid exchange of information at three regular meetings annually and a special roundtable session in New York City.

 - Participation by many of the most prominent financial services companies in the U.S.